odoo/documentation/accounting/others/taxes/application.rst

 :menuselection:`Invoicing/Accounting --> Configuration --> Fiscal Positions`.

 .. note::
-    If you use Odoo Accounting, you can also map the Income/Expense accounts according to the fiscal position.
+    If you use Twenty20 Accounting, you can also map the Income/Expense accounts according to the fiscal position.
 For example, in some countries, revenues from sales are not posted in the same account than revenues from sales in foreign countries.